unibe-geodata-modelling/2018-settlements-environment/ReadMeVisibility.txt

 **********************************************************************
 Calculating the mean and the standard deviation (line 107 to line 114)
 **********************************************************************
 On line 107 you can adjust the first two inputs of the function arcpy.Statistics_analysis().
-The first one only has to be adjustet if you chose to give the visible area dbase table another name.
+The first one only has to be adjustet if you chose to give the visible area dBase table another name.
 The second input is the output path for the table with the calculated mean and the standard deviation.

 On line 109 you have to adjust the path of the Dbf5 function to where you have saved the results from line 107.